Introduction to Rabix and Rabix Composer

 Rabix Composer runs as an application on your local machine.
 You can use Rabix Composer to create and edit CWL tools and workflows (apps) locally and also to access and edit apps from the supported cloud Platforms (the Seven Bridges Platform, the Cancer Genomics Cloud (CGC) and Cavatica).

-Local apps can be uploaded to any of these Platforms and executed there as usual, but they can also be executed and tested locally using the Rabix Executor (project Bunny) or another suitable CWL executor, for example, CWL Tool.
+Local apps can be uploaded to any of these Platforms and executed there as usual, but they can also be executed and tested locally using Rabix Executor (project Bunny) or another suitable CWL executor, for example, CWL Tool.
 When you are developing and testing an app, this is a major advantage, as it is more efficient, and saves Platform time and execution costs.
 Because you are working locally, you can store your apps safely in your source control system while you are developing them, then upload them to your Platform when they are completed.

-Another useful feature is the ability to switch between the GUI editor and the CWL code view.
+Another useful feature is the ability to switch between the visual editor and the CWL code view.
 Changes made in one view are immediately reflected in the other view so you can use whichever view is most suitable, without needing to transfer files between separate visual and text editors.

 Rabix Composer has a simple and intuitive navigation structure, which allows you to easily and simultaneously view local apps, public apps and apps from your Platform projects.
 Unlike the standard tool and workflow editors on the Platforms, Rabix Composer allows you to open multiple tools and workflows in different tabs, making it easier to develop complex workflows.